 PHP 8: It’s Time to Upgrade the Web

-PHP 8.0 and end of life
+PHP 8.0 and the “End of Life” Risk

 WordPress PHP upgrades